Transient-Labs/tl-creator-contracts/README.md

 ## Shatter Features
 Allows a 1/1 token to be shattered into many tokens, that can either be an edition or more 1/1 tokens.
 Later, all the tokens can be fused back into the 1/1 if the tokens are all owned by the same address.

+The regular `shatter` function uses the regular `Transfer` events.
+If the user knows their target platform listens to ERC-2309, `shatterUltra` uses the `ConsecutiveTransfer` event.

 Shares many similar features to `ERC721TL` like AccessControl, Story, BlockList, and Synergy.